lkoelman/bg-cell-models/README.md

 - Papers/model _slow inactivation_ of Na currents:

 	- [Kuo & Bean (1994)](Na Channels Must Deactivate to Recover from Inactivation)
-		- fig 7A shows first formulation of markov model that captures detailed interaction between activation and inactivation variabled
+		- fig 7A shows first formulation of markov model that captures detailed interaction between activation and inactivation variables
 		- [Raman & Bean (2001)](Inactivation and Recovery of Sodium Currents Neurons in Cerebellar Purkinje Neurons: Evidence for Two Mechanisms) mentions:
 			- "the [Kuo & Bean](1994) Markov state model gives reasonable simulations of the voltage-dependence of development of inactivation and recovery from inactivation for sodium channels that do not give resurgent current"